Times-0/Timeline-FindFourAI/README.md

 An intelligent, human like AI will be present in the Four lounge, with whom you can play matches.

 # Usage
 Go to the Four Lounge, type in the chat `!Find4 [Difficulty Level]`.
-The bot will make you both join a available four board, and start the game!
+The bot will make you both join an available four board, and start the game!

 Eg: `!Find4`, `!Find4 2`, `!Find4 3`